clearlinux/telemetrics-backend/README.md

 During script execution, you will be prompted for user input:

-* The first prompt begins with "DB password:", asking for a password to set for the `telemdb` database.
+* The first prompt begins with "DB password:", asking for a password to set for the `telemetry` database.
 If you do not enter a value before pressing ENTER, the password will be `postgres`.

 * If your sudo access requires a password, you will be prompted for that